Job Management

 The status of the job is unaffected by these changes.

-If the job was originally in a Wait status, after making the changes, the job continues in a Wait status.
-If the job Ended OK the job is held to update the changes and then released.
+If the job was originally in a Wait status, after you apply the changes, the job remains in a Wait status.
+If the job Ended OK, then the job is held to update the changes and then released.

 This procedure describes how to search for a file that was transferred with Control-M MFT and view its job properties and transfer status.